digitallawyer/openlegaldictionary/_definitions/in-nullo-est-erratum.md

 ---
 title: In Nullo Est Erratum
 permalink: "/definitions/in-nullo-est-erratum.html"
-body: In noth-lng ls there error.
+body: In noth-lng is there error.
 The name of the common plea or joinder in error, denying the existence of error in the record or proceedings; which is in the nature of a demurrer, and at once refers the matter of law arlslng thereon to the Judgment of the court 2 Tidd, Pr.
 1173; Booth v.
 Com., 7 Metc.
 (Mass.)
 285, 287